monochandan/Text-CheckWorthy-Classification/README.md

 ## Key contributions include :

-- How to handle imbalance text data.
+- How to handle huge ammount of imbalance text data.

 - Prompt engineering (few shot, zero shot) for data labeling and data processing.